-After the uncertainties of demolitions, relocations, noise, dust, water and power outages and the ongoing immensity of the construction work onsite, the opening of a new learning and cultural space for our students on Friday morning was truly welcome.
+After the uncertainties of demolitions, relocations, noise, dust, water and power outages and the ongoing immensity of the construction work onsite, the opening of a new learning and cultural space for our students on the morning of Friday 17 November was truly welcome.

 A very special moment was placing the photographs on display of Kaumatua and Kuia connected to the college who have passed: Ben Tawhiti, Sir John Turei and Whaea Brenda.